 Introduction

-The Good: Powerful Campaign Automation
+The Good: Campaign Automation

 Operational Considerations and Limitations